COURSE REVIEWS

 Holes 14 and 15 continue the alternating par three-par five pattern.
 The 14th stretches to 249 yards from the back tee box, a very long par three with a deep green.
 All but the longest hitters will play this hole with a fairway wood from the tee.
 The only major trouble is the bunker to the right of the green.
 Aim for the front of the green and let the shot roll up.

-on this par five is fairly open, and if you hit it far enough, youll
+The 569-yard 15th hole is dubbed "Temptation."
+The tee shot on this par five is fairly open, and if you hit it far enough, you'll certainly be tempted to try to reach the green in two.

 However, the green is not easy to hit with a fairway wood or long iron.
-If you go for it, youll need to hit a draw over the first bunker and let the ball run up to the green.
+If you go for it, you'll need to hit a draw over the first bunker and let the ball run up to the green.
 The bunker in the middle of the fairway makes a layup difficult as well.
-If you lay up to the right of the bunker, youll have a better angle to the green; the layup is easier to the left, but youll have to carry the bunker to the left of the green on your third shot.
+If you lay up to the right of the bunker, you'll have a better angle to the green; the layup is easier to the left, but you'll have to carry the bunker to the left of the green on your third shot.

-The average player finally gets a shot at the 16th, a short par four that favors good shotmaking over brute strength.
+The "average" player finally gets a shot at the 16th, a short par four that favors good shotmaking over brute strength.
 This hole challenges players to hit the tee shot as far left as possible, then work the approach over an enormous bunker to a small green.

 Of course, brute strength works, too, if you can power a drive over the fairway bunker (253 yards to carry), giving yourself a clear shot at the green and taking the greenside bunker out of play.

 The 17th is a beautifully deceptive par three.
-Its only 148 yards from the back tee box to a wide but shallow green.
+It's only 148 yards from the back tee box to a wide but shallow green.
 Any flag set to the right side or in the back of the green brings the bunkers into play.

 Check the wind strength and direction before you make your club selection here.
 As with all the par threes on this course, the best bet is to play safely for the center of the green, take your two-putt par and be happy.
 Bogies are far more likely than birdies on this hole.

-The 12th is a classic, straightaway par three with dangerous bunkers in both the front and back of the green. |
+The 12th is a classic, straightaway par three with dangerous bunkers in both the front and back of the green.

-Landmark Golf Club provides plenty of creature comforts to keep golfers happy before, during and after a round of golf.
+Landmark Golf Club provides plenty of "creature comforts" to keep golfers happy before, during and after a round of golf.
 The club offers an excellent practice facility with a dual-ended driving range for pre-game warmups and a huge, comfortable clubhouse for post-round drinks and chat.

-During the round youll enjoy the convenience of the GPS tracking system on all golf carts that provides accurate yardages to the green from all points on each hole.
+During the round you'll enjoy the convenience of the GPS tracking system on all golf carts that provides accurate yardages to the green from all points on each hole.
 The pro shop is well stocked with a wide variety of logoed apparel and other merchandise as well.

-If youre still in the mood for more golf after 18 at Landmark or if you feel the need to work on your short game, the Indio Municipal Golf Course is just a few exits west on the freeway.
-Its a fun short course that is lighted for night play (which comes in handy during the hot summer months).
-Its a great spot for families with kids who cant play a championship course yet.
+If you're still in the mood for more golf after 18 at Landmark or if you feel the need to work on your short game, the Indio Municipal Golf Course is just a few exits west on the freeway.
+It's a fun short course that is lighted for night play (which comes in handy during the hot summer months).
+It's a great spot for families with kids who can't play a championship course yet.

-On the other hand, if a good round has left you feeling lucky, stop by Fantasy Springs Casino for a few hands of poker or blackjack or to try your luck at one of the slot machines.
-(Dont call them slots, though.
+On the other hand, if a good round has left you feeling lucky, stop by Fantasy Springs Casino for a few hands of poker or blackjack or to try your luck at one of the "slot" machines.
+(Don't call them "slots," though.
 In Indian casinos, they are known as VLTs or Video Lottery Terminals.
 The key difference is that they do not dispense coins; instead, they spit out tickets that you take to the cashier.)

 Landmark Golf Club is located just off Golf Center Parkway in Indio, north of the I-10 freeway and about 25 miles east of Palm Springs.